-- working with the applicant to understand what issues concern them the most and what they are seeking to achieve out of the review process - narrowing or clarifying the scope of an Ombudsman review - considering whether there are aspects of the review that can be negotiated between the parties - considering whether there are any clear issues with the decision that the decision-maker may be prepared to reconsider and provide access to additional documentation section 4.9.2 Negotiations regarding the provisions of additional information below - forming a preliminary view on the case and potentially preparing a case officer assessment see section 4.9.3 Case officer assessment.
+- working with the applicant to understand what issues concern them the most and what they are seeking to achieve out of the review process - narrowing or clarifying the scope of an Ombudsman review - considering whether there are aspects of the review that can be negotiated between the parties - considering whether there are any clear issues with the decision that the decision-maker may be prepared to reconsider and provide access to additional documentation-section 4.9.2 Negotiations regarding the provisions of additional information below - forming a preliminary view on the case and potentially preparing a case officer assessment see section 4.9.3 Case officer assessment.

-• This preliminary view will be formed on the basis of facts and circumstances as they exist at the time of forming the view, rather than at the time of the respondent's decision.
+This preliminary view will be formed on the basis of facts and circumstances, as they exist at the time of forming the view, not the time when the original decision was made on the access application.